-As of September 9, 2024
+The information is current as of January 9, 2024

 For a more detailed discussion of the state-by-state regulation of PFAS in drinking water please see our guide, PFAS drinking water standards: state-by-state regulations.

 Groundwater Regulation

 The snapshot provided below is current as of May 6, 2024 but it is important to note that this is a developing regulatory space.
 Some states, such as Florida and Rhode Island, have proposed groundwater regulations, or have indicated that they will revise groundwater regulations, for various PFAS substances that may take effect soon.